Maserati GranTurismo Folgore new car review

 Inside, the main Folgore change is that those lovely metal paddleshifters control the brake regen system, rather than the gearbox.
 Otherwise, the interior is just as with the V6.
 Which means opulent trimming but disappointing use of buttons sourced from much cheaper Stellantis models.
 Notably the Fiat 500e switchgear on the steering wheel.

 There's a 12.2-inch digital instrument cluster and a pair of screens in the centre of the fascia, the top 12.3-inch one for infotainment and the lower 8.8-inch panel for comfort features.
-Disappointingly, the old analogue clock that used to decorate the middle of the dash in past GranTurismo models is gone, replaced by a digital display with interchangeable faces.
+Disappointingly, the old analogue clock that used to decorate the middle of the dash in past GranTurismo models is gone, replaced by an analogue-style digital display with interchangeable faces.
 But Maserati still continues with physical buttons to control the transmission.
 As befits a GT, there are (just about) usable rear seats.
-Out back, boot space falls from the 310-litre figure of the V6 to 270-litres, due to space given up to the pair of rear axle motors.

 + More